Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

-We have seen the role of $\lambda$ for learning a robust classifier.
-With a larger $\lambda$, our method is getting close to the standard momentum SGD method without robust weighting.
-When $\lambda=\infty$, the update becomes exactly the same as the standard momentum SGD method.
-When $\lambda$ becomes smaller, the update will focus more on data with larger loss values (e.g., from the minority class).
+Since $\lambda$ can be interpreted as the regularization parameter in IR-DRO, we can understand its impact on the learning of model.
+With a larger $|\lambda|$, the IR-DRO is getting closer to ERM and ABSGD is getting close to the standard momentum SGD method without robust weighting.
+When $|\lambda|=\infty$, the update becomes exactly the same as the standard momentum SGD method.
+When $|\lambda|$ becomes smaller, the update will focus more on data with larger loss values (e.g., from the minority class).
 This uneven weighting is helpful to learn a robust classifier.
-However, it harms the learning of feature extraction layers.
-This phenomenon has been also observed in previous works~\cite{cao2019learning}.
+However, it might harm the learning of feature extraction layers.
+This phenomenon has been also observed in previous works~\citep{cao2019learning,kang2019decoupling}.

-To address this issue, we employ a two-stage training method following the existing literature~\cite{kang2019decoupling}, where in the first stage we employ momentum SGD to learn a basis network, and in the second stage we employ ABSGD to learn the classifier and finetune the feature layers.
-As momentum SGD is a special case of ABSGD with $\lambda= \infty$, the two-stage method is equivalent to running ABSGD with $\lambda=\infty$ first and then restarting it with a decayed $\lambda<\infty$.
-In the ablation study, we will show that damping $\lambda$ is critical for balancing the learning of feature extraction layers and classifier layers.
+{To address this issue, we employ a two-stage training method following the existing literature~\citep{kang2019decoupling}, where in the first stage we employ momentum SGD to learn a basis network, and in the second stage we employ ABSGD to learn the classifier and finetune the feature layers.
+As momentum SGD is a special case of ABSGD with $|\lambda|= \infty$, the two-stage method is equivalent to running ABSGD with $|\lambda|=\infty$ first and then restarting it with a decayed $|\lambda|<\infty$.
+In the ablation study, we will show that damping $|\lambda|$ is critical for balancing the learning of feature extraction layers and classifier layers.
 Finally, it is notable that in the second stage, we can fix some lower layers and only fine-tune upper layers using ABSGD.

-\paragraph{Interpretation of $\lambda$.} Before we move to the next section, we connect $\lambda$ to different applications in deep learning.
-When $\lambda > 0$, the individual weight $\tilde{p}_i$ is larger for the samples with larger losses, which makes it suitable for tackling imbalanced data as minority data tends to have a larger loss.
-By contrast, when $\lambda < 0$, the individual weight $\tilde{p}_i$ is smaller for the samples with larger losses, which makes it suitable for tackling noisy data.
-Thus ABSGD is a unified algorithm both applicable for data imbalance and noisy label problem.